ice188/ClinicalHeyna/README.md

 4. Fine-tune on hospital readmission task (including early notes and discharge notes)
 5. Evaluate performance on readmission test set

+Step 1 is in the notebook code/generateDatasets.ipynb.

-Steps 3 to 5 are contained in the colab notebook code/clinicalHeyna.ipynb.
+Steps 3 to 5 are contained in the the colab notebook code/clinicalHeyna.ipynb, which was adapted from the notebook for [HeynaDNA](https://github.com/HazyResearch/hyena-dna).